 Harsh foamy soaps strip your skins protective natural oils.
 Hot water makes this worse in the same way it’s better for washing greasy dishes.
 As your skin loses its oils it becomes even more sensitive to drying out from contact with harsh soaps, more vulnerable to chapping from the weather and more likely to be irritated by harsh chemicals that you can normally tolerate like house cleaners.
 The end result is itchy, dry, chapped skin.

-In addition, all soaps and cleansers need to be rinsed completely off the skin using warm water.
+Importantly, all soaps and cleansers need to be rinsed completely off the skin using warm water.
 Avoid really hot water.
 Remember, hot water strips oils more that cooler temperatures.

 Also, only apply soap to areas of your skin that need to be cleaned.
 These include the areas with body odor glands and a lot of oil glands.
 We all know where these are: the armpits, groin, buttocks and feet have body odor glands, oil production is greatest on the face, ears, upper chest and back.